pronovic/cedar-backup3/README.md

 should be able to run one of the supported versions, even on a long-term support Linux distribution.

+## Dependency Versions

+For Python dependencies, I target the version that is available in the current stable Debian release.
+This means that I'm often several major versions behind what is available from PyPI.
+If I targeted the latest PyPI version instead, then the Debian package for Cedar Backup would really only be usable on bleeding-edge Linux systems, which is probably not where most usage is found.

 ## Developer Documentation

 Developer documentation is found in [DEVELOPER.md](DEVELOPER.md).
 See that